 2015 year in review – 8 highlights for space, science and the CSA

-With coming to an end, it is only fitting to review what an incredible year it has been for space, science and the Canadian Space Agency.
-In this review, we will highlight some of the Canadian Space Agency's proudest moments of the year, as well as great moments, events and discoveries for space and science throughout the world.
+With coming to an end, it is only fitting to review what an incredible year it has been for space, science and the Canadian Space Agency (CSA).
+In this review, we will highlight some of the CSA's proudest moments of the year, as well as great moments, events and discoveries for space and science throughout the world.

 Here are eight events that marked us in .